sauce-archives/help/docs/general-reference/faq.md

 <h4 id="device-camera">Is it possible to test the camera behaviour using your devices?</h4>
 Yes, of course it is possible to test the camera behaviour on our devices.
 In front of our cameras are nice TestObject Logos ;-).
 You should see something like this through the camera:
 <img class="center shadow" src="/img/faq/camera_view.png">

+<h4 id="push-notifications">Is it possible to test push notifications?</h4>
+Testing push notifications on TestObject depends on whether you are testing for Android or iOS.
+For iOS devices, it is currently not possible to test push notifications.
+This is because we must resign your application in order to install it on our real devices.
+For Android, there are no such issues, and it will be possible to test notifications.

 <h3 id="FAQ-Security">FAQ-Security</h3>
 <li><a href="#data-privacy">Is my app safe in the TestObject cloud?</a></li>